 - To apply theoretical and methodological knowledge from the first and second parts.

-This course is only available for students enrolled in the programme Asia and Middle East studies, programme option Middle East Studies.
+This course is only available for students enrolled in the programme Asia and Middle East studies, programme option Middle East Studies and South Asia Studies.

-There will be a seminar with compulsory attendance for all students enrolled in this course.
-Probably three days, two nights.
-This will be decided during spring 2018.
-Transport, full board and lodging during the seminar will be covered by the department.
+In the first part of the course, students are required to attend and participate in a biweekly seminar on theories and methods in Middle Eastern and South Asian studies.
+This will be followed by a seminar retreat on writing and research methods of most likely three days, two nights.
+Transport, full board, and lodging during the seminar will be covered by the department.
 This seminar covers part of the teaching in this course.
-There will also be presentations by the teachers and of their ongoing research.
-Detailed information regarding this will be given early in the semester.
+IKOS Middle East department faculty will present their ongoing research and areas of expertise.
+Detailed information regarding this retreat will be given early in the semester.

 Access to teaching